 VI.
-INFORMATION FORMING PART OF THE DIRECTORS' REPORT PURSUANT TO RULE 5 OF THE COMPANIES(APPOINTMENT AND REMUENRATION OF MANAGERIAL PERSONNEL) RULES 2014:
+INFORMATION FORMING PART OF THE BOARD'S REPORT PURSUANT TO RULE 5 OF THE COMPANIES(APPOINTMENT AND REMUENRATION OF MANAGERIAL PERSONNEL) RULES 2014:

 VII.
 VIGIL MECHANISM:

-The Company has in place a Policy for Prevention of Sexual Harassment at work place.This would inter alia provide a mechanism for the resolution settlements orprosecution of acts or instances of sexual harassment at work place and to ensure that allemployees are treated with respect and dignity.
-There were no complaints / cases filed /pending with the Company during the year.
+The Company has in place a Policy for Prevention of Sexual Harassment at workplace.This would inter alia provide a mechanism for the resolution settlements or prosecutionof acts or instances of sexual harassment at workplace and to ensure that all employeesare treated with respect and dignity.

 IX.
 CASH FLOW:

-Your Directors would like to place on record their appreciation of the contributionmade and support provided to the Company by the shareholders employees and bankersduring the year under report.
+Your Directors would like to place on record their appreciation of the contributionmade and support provided to the Company by the members employees and bankers during theyear under Report.